OHI-Science/OHI-website/content/news/CMIP_1_what_is_this.md

 > Although emissions pathways are subject to deep uncertainty, recent research suggests that emissions scenarios producing a range of approximately 3.4-4.5W/m2 radiative forcing by 2100 might be most plausible.
 With median climate sensitivities, this corresponds to approximately 2-3 degrees C global warming by 2100.
 Climate-sensitivity uncertainties expand this range to approximately 1.5-4 degrees C. In terms of the Shared Socioeconomic Pathways (SSPs) and Representative Concentration Pathways (RCPs), radiative forcing outcomes mostly fall between SSP2-3.4 and SSP2-4.5/RCP4.5, though higher and lower emissions scenarios (e.g., RCP2.6 and RCP6.0) might be plausible and should be explored in research.
 However, we argue that uses of the highest-emission scenarios (RCP8.5/SSP5-8.5, SSP3-7.0)—which currently predominate the literature—should come with clearly articulated rationales and appropriate caveats to ensure results are not misinterpreted by scholars, policymakers, and media.

+And, this [post](https://climatenexus.org/climate-change-news/rcp-8-5-business-as-usual-or-a-worst-case-scenario/) discusses whether RCP8.5 is a good prediction of future warming, or, is a worst case scenario.
+This depends on future green house gas emissions and carbon/warming feedback loops (which have a lot of uncertainty).

 ## Historical vs. Future Data
 A point of confusion for me was how to use the modeled CMIP6 historical data.
 The historical scenario data are generated using the same General Circulation Models used to generate the future scenarios.
 There is a fair amount of variation around the predicted historical data among the different climate models (see the scenario figure above, specifically the gray shaded area of historical region), especially as you go back further in time.
 These data are handy for determining how well particular models are working.